Constitutional Court Procedure Act

 (4) the petition is lodged after the expiry of procedural time limits;

-(5) the petition is lodged for the matters that are explicitly excluded from petition by this Act or for the purpose of re- petition that is proscribed in this Act;
+(5) the petition is lodged for matters that are explicitly excluded from petition or re-petition by this Act;

-(6) the petition challenges the decisions of the Constitutional Court or the Chambers thereof; and
+(6) the petition challenges the decisions of the Constitutional Court or the Chambers thereof; or

 (7) the petition is not lodged in the prescribed form, or not in conformity with other requirements.

-In the case that the petition brief does not state the grounds for adjudication, the Chamber may dismiss the petition by a unanimous ruling without first requiring it to be rectified.
+In the case that the petition brief does not state the grounds for adjudication, the Chamber may dismiss the petition by a unanimous order without first requiring it to be rectified.

 Article 16